 BCARES - Help for Overdose Survivors

 Bucks County Connect.
 Assess.
 Refer.
 Engage.
-Support (BCARES) is a warm handoff collaboration with the six Bucks County hospitals and an assigned Certified Recovery Specialist (CRS) to serve individuals who have survived an overdose or who has any substance use disorder, as long as they are in one of these hospitals.
-We utilize CRSs who are in long-term recovery who has taken training and passed a certification exam.
-The CRS will use their lived experience to help other individuals with substance use disorders.
-Through BCARES, overdose survivors are offered recovery supports, education, resources, and a direct connection from the emergency department or other hospital unit to treatment.
+Support (BCARES) is a warm handoff collaboration with the six Bucks County hospitals and Certified Recovery Specialists (CRS).
+BCARES serves any individual who has either survived an overdose or who has any substance use disorder, as long as they are in one of these hospitals.
+We utilize CRSs who are in long-term recovery and have taken training to become certified.
+The CRS will draw from their lived experience to help others with substance use disorders.
+Through BCARES, individuals are offered recovery supports, education, resources and a direct connection from the emergency department or other hospital unit to treatment.
 Families are also provided with support, education and resources.

 BCARES will also serve any individual with any substance use disorder who is being treated in one of the six Bucks County hospitals.
 The CRS will provide recovery support, education, resources and treatment options.
 Families and significant others are also provided with support and resources.

 BCARES enhancements include BCARES Family Connect and Healthcare Professionals Opposing Stigma.

 Who does BCARES serve?

 - Individuals who have survived an overdose on any substance

 - Individuals with any substance use disorder who are in a Bucks County hospital

 - Hospital staff

 How does BCARES work?